jorgitosuperpro/etch-a-sketch/README.md

 Credits to The Odin Project for accompanying me through the making of this project.

-7th of April, 2024 - Grid created, hovering effect and clear button added .
+7th of April, 2024 - Grid created, hovering effect and clear button added

+26th of April, 2024 - Changeable grid option, and different colors.
+.